kupehtci/DOCUMENTATION/AWS/AWS - Lambda.md

 Its only recommendable for simple APIs, webhooks or internal tools as cannot be protected by a WAF, caching response, request throttling or rate limiting features.

+---

+## Lambda Layer

+A Lambda Layer is a reusable package in .Zip that contains code or data, normally to be used as libraries, SDKs, custom runtimes or shared utilities that can be attached to various Lambda functions.

+This avoid to bundle those dependencies directly in each function.

 [^s3]: Amazon Simple Storage Service or S3 [[AWS - S3]]